TenthPres/TouchPoint-WP/README.md

 - WordPress can be complicated, but we have the technical staff to support and configure it.

 If you're not sure whether WordPress is the right tool for you, feel free to get in touch.
 We can also have good relationships with several firms who could help with the setup and technical maintenance if you're interested.
+But, it's probably not the right tool for every church.

 ## Future Features
 - Authenticate